Linowo, Kuyavian-Pomeranian Voivodeship

-Linowo is a village in the administrative district of Gmina Świecie nad Osą, within Grudziądz County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
+Linowo (Linowo, 1939–42 Königlich Lindenau, 1942–45 Königslinde) is a village in the administrative district of Gmina Świecie nad Osą, within Grudziądz County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
 It is located in Chełmno Land within the historic region of Pomerania.

 History

 During the German occupation of Poland (World War II), Linowo was one of the sites of executions of Poles, carried out by the Germans in 1939 as part of the Intelligenzaktion.
 Local sołtys (head of local administration) and several other local Poles, including a 17-year-old boy, were also murdered by the Germans in Mełno in October 1939.

 Transport

 There is a train station in the village.